iottly/iottly.github.io/_tutorials/raspberrypi/get_started.md

-## Coding Firmware
+## Management Scripts

-The Coding Firmware is divided into sections:
+The _"Management Scripts"_ panel is divided into sections:
 - Sections contain auto generated code snippets
 - Snippets can be edited and they are stored individually within the project